medplum/medplum/packages/docs/docs/integration/dosespot.md

 A "Proxy" user, however, acts as an assistant or delegate, performing tasks on behalf of a Prescriber but does not have the authority to finalize prescriptions without review and approval by a Prescriber.

-### What guidelines exist for prescribing to minors through Medplum? {#prescribing-to-minors}

-DoseSpot requires e-Prescriptions sent for pediatric patients (defined as ages 18 and younger – up until their 19th birthday) to include a **height and weight**.
-This is a firm requirement across all prescribers; it was implemented in September of 2021 as part of the DoseSpot update to SCRIPT Standard v2017071 which followed NCPDP regulations to maintain compliance.

-Client's 18 years old and under are required to have a documented height & weight on file otherwise eRX cannot be accessed.
-This requirement cannot be bypassed.
-Please ensure that any pediatric patients have their date of birth documented on their `Patient` resource, as well as update height and weight documented according to the [US Core Guidelines](/docs/fhir-datastore/understanding-uscdi-dataclasses)

 ### How do "Refill" and "Reorder" differ within Medplum?

 A "Refill" refers to authorizing additional quantities of a medication under an existing prescription, is initiated by the pharmacy.